Kevo760/Instaclone-TheOdinProject/README.md

 - Replicate your favorite website and have 80% of it's functionality
 - Use firebase to host the backend

+### Test account
+Please use the account information below, if you do not want to create one to check user login UI.

+Email: testuser1@instaclone.com
+PW: test123

 ### Screenshot